Santiago22022/FNF-SR-Engine-Doido/README.md

 ### Supports Windows, Linux and HTML5!

 ## How to use
-For information on how to Build the engine, as well as guides for how to use it, please check out the [FNF: Doido Engine Wiki](https://doidoteam.github.io/wiki/)!
+For information on how to Build the engine, as well as guides for how to use it, please check out the [FNF: SR Engine Wiki](https://doidoteam.github.io/wiki/)!
 If you need help with anything, you can [join our Discord Server for support!](https://discord.gg/KVXf9Ygzu5)

 ### Libraries